creatvie-introvert/btr-directory-mvp/README.md

 - One-to-many relationship with development images (stored externally via Cloudinary)
 - Timestamps (created / updated)

-Each devleopment belongs to a single city and can recieve multiple enquiries.
+Each development belongs to a single city and can recieve multiple enquiries.

 ### Enquiry model